IRS Form 941 Instructions

 Business address: Enter your primary business address.
 The IRS will use this address to send important communication.

 Choose the correct quarter for which you are filing your Form 941 return.
-For example, if you’re filing for the Third quarter, check the box next to “July, August, September”.
+For example, if you’re filing for the First Quarter, check the box next to

 -